Feature

 Encryption isn't enough on its own

-End-to-end encryption means we can't read your secrets.
-But a link without access controls can still be opened by anyone who receives it — whether or not they were the intended recipient.
+End-to-end encryption means we can't read what's shared or submitted.
+But a link without access controls can still be opened by anyone who receives it, intended recipient or not.

 Email OTP verification

-The recipient enters their email address and receives a one-time code.
-They verify it before the decryption happens.
-This ties access to a specific identity — not just anyone with the URL.
+They enter their email address and receive a one-time code.
+They verify it before a share is decrypted, or before they can open and fill a request.
+This ties access to a specific identity, not just anyone who has the URL.

-Good for: credential handoffs to specific individuals, client intake forms, any share where you know exactly who should see it.
+Good for: credential handoffs to a named person, client intake forms, any share or request where you know exactly who should open it.

 Passcode protection

-Add a 6-character passcode that recipients must enter separately from the link.
+Add a 6-character passcode that must be entered separately from the link.
 You share the code through a different channel.

 The logic: if the link is intercepted, the attacker still needs the passcode.
-Two factors, two channels.
+Two factors across two channels, whether they're revealing a share or opening an intake.

-Good for: high-sensitivity handoffs, sharing within teams where you want belt-and-suspenders protection.
+Good for: high-sensitivity handoffs, client intake you want gated, sharing within teams where you want belt-and-suspenders protection.

 Allow and deny lists

 Restrict access by email address or domain.
-An allow list opens the share only to those addresses or domains (up to 20 entries).
+An allow list opens the share or request only to those addresses or domains (up to 20 entries).
 A deny list blocks specific addresses or domains.

 Good for: team-internal shares, client-specific forms, blocking access from known problematic addresses.